 How to Recognize an Innovator

 Anyone can be an innovator, given the opportunity!
 But some people go out of their way to put forward new ideas and change their organization.
-They are known as intrapreneurs and make the perfect innovation champions.
+They are known as intrapreneurs, and their many benefits of intrapreneurship!